 6- Increased Energy Level

 Most of the women may feel an increase in energy level during ovulation.
 It may be your body’s own way to deal with the problems such as menstrual cramps or bleeding during menstrual cycle.

-Due to hormonal change, women may feel raised sense of vision, smell, and taste.
+Due to hormonal change, women may feel raised a sense of vision, smell, and taste.
 Some may feel nausea or vomiting on smelling perfumes, cigarettes, flowers, and clay or room fresheners.
-Food aversions or cravings are another symptom of ovulation.
+Food aversions or cravings are other symptoms of ovulation.

 9- Feeling Wet

 The consistency of cervical mucus changes during ovulation and you may experience your vagina to be wetter and more lubricated.
 When your body is near ovulation, cervical mucus becomes thinner, stretchy and abundant.

 10- Increased Sex Drive

 Ovulation is a time when a woman is in her most fertile days and more receptive towards sperms for fertilization.
 Increased sex drive is another common symptom of ovulation.
 It is also necessary for both the partners to have knowledge of it.

 Bloating may occur one or two weeks before your periods or during ovulation.
 This is due to hormonal changes your body has undergone during ovulation.
 Bloating may fade away as soon as you get your periods.
 In case you experience bloating for a longer duration, please consult your physician.
 The lining of the uterus has thickened to prepare for the fertilized egg.
 If no conception occurs, the uterine lining, as well as blood, will be shed.